Table of Contents

 - The action column allows you to link serviceable addresses and convert Tower Coverage Leads into accounts.

 Link Serviceable Address

 The Link Serviceable address button allows you to create a new Serviceable Address in your Sonar instance to serve this potential lead.
-Once you click the button, a new modal will open, which will allow you to provide address and geocoding information, while also providing you the opportunity to correct any incorrect information the customer may have entered.
+Once you click the button, a new modal will open, which allows you to provide an address and geocoding information, while also providing you the opportunity to correct any incorrect information the customer may have entered.

 Linking a serviceable address is a necessary step, as until the link is made, you'll be unable to convert the lead into an account, and you'll be unable to see coverage information attached to the address by the Tower Coverage integration.

 Exploring the Coverage Information

 When Tower Coverage sends a lead into Sonar, you can view network coverage and signal strength for the customer's location by clicking on their Serviceable Address once it's been linked.
 Doing so will populate the address management page, and from there you can view any of the images to examine them in more detail, and access the detailed report for that network site provided by Tower Coverage.